dataliterate/designtools-hackday-visual-creator/README.md

-# Design Tools Hackday: Sketch Plugins
+# Design Tools Hackday: Extensions for Sketch App

 ## What
-With this first edition of the event, we want to explore the potential of Sketch App Plugins.
+With this first edition of the event, we want to explore the potential of Sketch App Extensions.
 April 8-9th 2016 in Hamburg, Germany.

 ## Why
 As designers, the tools we use do shape us and our work.
 Thus we need to shape our tools and workflows.
 We're leaving yesterday's design software monoliths behind and explore the bright future of complementary design tools.
 This is the Era of the Design Toolchain.